Math GR 5510 MAFN Fieldwork

 Spring semester: The start date of the internship must be after the end of fall final exams.
 The end date must be no later than the end of spring final exams.

-Summer: The start date of the internship must be after the end of spring final exams, and the end date must be no later than August 31.
+Summer: The start date of the internship must be after the end of spring final exams, and the end date must be no later than the first day of the Fall semester (this year, September 7, 2020).

 For full-time students, the time commitment per week (except in the summer) may not exceed 20 hours.